csecht/CountBOINCtasks/README.md

  running count intervals, run:  `count-tasks.py --c 0`

 ### The GUI version: gcount-tasks.py
+# NOTICE: Version 0.4.10 is prone to freezes.
+Current version has been rolled back to v.0.4.6 until the issue is resolved.
 Download and run as described under Usage, but launch the program with these Terminal
 commands:
 <ul>